MarcoScabbiolo/generator-react-app-redux/README.md

 Optionally

+- Seperate reducers for every mayor UI component into its own `section`
+- Separate reducer for entities
 - [Bootstrap 3][react-bootstrap] ported to React
 - [Thunks][redux-thunk]
 - Data normalization with [normalizr][normalizr]
 - [Redux form][redux-form]
 - [HOC to set React components to be loading][react-hoc-loading]
+- [HOC to set React components to have an error][react-bootstrap-hoc-error]
+- [Pre-Reducer for mayor UI components that can be loading or have an error][redux-load-error]
 - [Webpack Dashboard][webpack-dashboard]

 ## Install